Bloomberg: India emerges second largest supplier of critical technology to Russia amid sanctions

 India’s balanced stance on the war in Ukraine

-India, like China, has taken a neutral position on the Russia-Ukraine conflict, refusing to condemn Russia outright, while calling for dialogue and peace.
+India, like China, has taken a neutral position on the Russia-Ukraine conflict, refusing to condemn Russia outright, while calling for and peace.

-Narendra Modi, the Indian Prime Minister, visited Kyiv in August, just a few weeks following his visit to Russia.
+Narendra Modi, the Indian Prime Minister, visited in August, just a few weeks following his visit to Russia.
 Modi had said that he would discuss the war before traveling to Ukraine.

 India sent a representative to the Peace Summit organized by Ukraine in Switzerland, but did sign the communique supporting the three points of “the peace formula”.

-India is also under pressure from Russia because artillery shells made in India are being diverted via Europe to Ukraine via countries like and Czechia.
+India is also under pressure from Russia because artillery shells made in India are being diverted via Europe to Ukraine via countries like Italy and Czechia.
 India claims that it hasn’t directly sold weapons to Ukraine.
 However, these munitions are reaching Ukraine via third parties.

 Read More @ euromaidanpress.com